 1. Capturing a Photo with Character

 Now, we always say that a great wildlife photo is one with impact.
-Farm animals can be rather funny, if you watch them for long enough, and they are the perfect subject to practise conveying character in your images.
+Farm animals can be rather funny if you watch them for long enough, and they are the perfect subject to practice conveying character in your images.
 The aim of the game is to spot a funny or dramatic situation unfolding, allowing you to be ready to press the shutter in time.
 Perhaps that’s an alpaca hurtling toward you across a field and shoving its face in the lens…